babita1234qwer/hospital-management-system/README.md

 Different departments isolated using VLANs

 Inter-VLAN communication via router
+HMS Server accessible from all departments

+Secure and scalable

 🏥 Simple Hospital Network – Single LAN Setup

 This project represents a basic hospital network where all devices are connected through a single switch without VLANs.